Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "When you are able to employ your will always for constructive purposes, you become the controller of your destiny."
+> "Yesterday is the past, tomorrow is the future, today is a gift - that's why it's called the present."
-> — **Paramahansa Yogananda**
+> — **George Bernard Shaw**

 ---